syncfusion-content/xamarin-docs/Xamarin/DataGrid/Overview.md

 ---
 layout: post
 title: Overview | SfDataGrid | Xamarin | Syncfusion
 description: The Xamarin.Forms DataGrid helps you render the bound data in a tabular format.
-It is built from the ground up to achieve the best possible performance even when loading large data sets.
+It delivers the best possible performance even when loading large data sets.
 platform: xamarin
 control: SfDataGrid
 documentation: ug